 Evolving we reach Ancient Egypt.
-Ever since we learned about them in school, I have seen those drawings on the walls or sculptures with Tutankhamun, Cleopatra, Nefertiti and so on.
+Ever since we learned about them in school, I have seen those drawings on the walls or sculptures with Tutankhamun, Cleopatra, Nefertiti, and so on.
 That’s how I could see what these Egyptians looked like.
-Egyptians have always been fans for more makeup, they used it regardless of social status or gender.
+Egyptians have always been fans of more makeup, they used it regardless of social status or gender.
 They were known for the use of perfumes, perfumes to remove unpleasant odors.
-About them we can say that they are the ones who “invented” the eyeliner.
+About them, we can say that they are the ones who “invented” the eyeliner.
 Because there was at that time the “Eye of Horus” which was supposed to have all kinds of magical and protective powers, they always wore this cat eye makeup, I would say.

-They also discovered or invented the Kohl pencil, with a composition of ash, lead sulphate, if I remember correctly, and stibnite, burnt almonds, oil and other essential ingredients that I obviously don’t master so well.
-As makeup, they had two essential colours such as Galena black and Melakite green.
+They also discovered or invented the Kohl pencil, with a composition of ash, lead sulfate, if I remember correctly, and stibnite, burnt almonds, oil, and other essential ingredients that I obviously don’t master so well.
+As for makeup, they had two essential colors such as Galena black and Melakite green.

 Arriving in Ancient Rome, they were not as “democratic” with makeup.
 Makeup was part of the daily routine only for prostitutes, a dubious social category.
 In other words, it was considered immoral.
-Even in the twentieth century, but throughout history, it was reserved only for those women.
+Even in the twentieth century, throughout history, it was reserved only for those women.

 Going further, we arrive shortly after the Middle Ages.
-Makeup during this period has lost some its popularity.
+Makeup during this period has lost some of its popularity.

 Queen Elisabeth, on the other hand, is the one who, using quite toxic cosmetics, died of mercury poisoning.
-Because she wanted a very white face and used all sorts of compositions with mercury, lead and other toxic substances, this is supposed to have killed her.
+Because she wanted a very white face and used all sorts of compositions with mercury, lead, and other toxic substances, this is supposed to have killed her.
 It was also fashionable with a very wide forehead and some women even pulled their hair out.

 The white skin was considered a sign of nobility, of the aristocracy because at that time those who had tanned skin were those who dealt with physical work.
 Also during this period, this passion was created for red cheeks, precisely because red leads to an area of youth, of freshness.
-It is also a very sexual colour.
+It is also a very sexual color.

 That was the brief history of makeup, until somewhere in the twentieth century.
 After this period it amplifies and develops extraordinarily much.
 The twentieth century is the strongest moment in the development of the beauty industry.

-In the following article I will talk about some important pioneers in the history and evolution of makeup.
+In the following article, I will talk about some important pioneers in the history and evolution of makeup.

 Sources: the vlog of Andreea Balaban – “The history and evolution of makeup”